Have you taken advantage of Research & Development (R&D)?

 We keep you informed every step of the way, and aim to submit your claim to HMRC within six weeks of talking to your technical staff – often sooner.
 We liaise with HMRC on your behalf, securing you a refund that is usually repaid to you within six weeks.

 Sounds good?
-Then get in touch now for a free, no obligation chat with one of our experts, and let us handle your R&D tax relief claim while you focus on running your business.
+Then get in touch now for a free, no obligation chat with our experts, Catherine Vickery and Aisha Perrott and let us handle your R&D tax relief claim while you focus on running your business.